mortensalomon/Domoticz-TUYA-Plugin/README.md

 ## Configuration

-Enter your username and password for your app account along with your country code (1=US/Canada, 55=Brazil, etc).
+Enter your username and password for your app account along with your country code (1=US/Canada, 55=Brazil, etc), keep the setti'Data Timeout' disabled.
 The initial setup of your devices should be done with the app and this plugin will detect/use the same settings and automatically find/add the devices into Domoticz.

 ## Usage